 ROOter came into being in 2013 because of a simple question asked on the Whirlpool Australia forum : "Can I plug my modem into my router and provide Internet for my entire network?
 And can I see signal information so I can adjust my antenna for better speeds?".
 The answer from ROOter was "YES".

 Even though ROOter is an international project, with contributions from all over the world, it is mainly a Canadian/Australian collaboration and shows its roots on an Australian forum.
 The ROOter name was chosen to reflect this and the versions of the firmware have been named after something Australia is famous for, poisonous spiders.

 ROOter has been available since April 2013 and has proved to be a popular download for improving routers.
-In 2016 there were 252,000 firmware downloads of ROOter images.
-Since its inception there have been over 500,000 firmware downloads of all the different ROOter versions.
+Since its inception there have been nearly 1,000,000 firmware downloads of all the different ROOter versions.
 It has been used in nearly every country in the world, as shown by the ClustrMaps link on the Home page.